Luke Blake

-Luke Blake is a former English professional rugby league player who last played as a for Batley Bulldogs.
+Luke Blake is a former English professional rugby league player who last played as a for the Batley Bulldogs.

-He has also played for the Wakefield Trinity Wildcats, Dewsbury Rams and Batley Bulldogs in the Betfred Championship.
+He has also played for the Hunslet Hawks, Wakefield Trinity Wildcats, Dewsbury Rams and Batley Bulldogs in the Betfred Championship.

 Playing career

 Blake returned to Batley Bulldogs in 2021 after a five-year absence.

 Personal

 Luke Blake is the cousin of former teammate of Leon Walker.